The End of Baseball

 Schilling grew up in Michigan and graduated from Michigan State University with a B.A. in Literature.
 Since then, he has done extensive research for two novels, with a specific emphasis on the Negro Leagues and the homefront during World War II.

-He is a member of the Society for American Baseball Research and is a member of that organization’s Negro League, Latino Baseball, Baseball and the Arts, and Women in Baseball committees.
-In addition, Schilling is also an advisory board member with Take-Up Productions, a repertory cinema organization in the Twin Cities, and he is one of the few people who can run a 1940s Century 35mm film projector.
+He is a board member with Take-Up Productions, a repertory cinema organization in the Twin Cities, and is one of the few people who can run a 1940s Century 35mm film projector.

-Schilling is in the process of publishing a graphic novel, and writing a movie musical, as well as a novel about magicians.
+Schilling is in the process of publishing a graphic novel, and is the author of the forthcoming Carl Barks’ Duck (Uncivilized Books) and Mark Twain’s Mississippi River (Voyageur Press).
 He currently resides in St. Louis Park, MN.

 The End of Baseball by Peter Schilling Jr. is now available in paperback from publisher Ivan R. Dee.